garcilazor/Software_Supply_Chain_CTF/abandoned-dependencies-ctf/README.txt

     - docker build --no-cache --build-arg malicious_pkg=git+https://github.com/${YOUR_USER}/password -t img .

 - Now run the image:
-    - docker run -it img
+    - docker run -it --env "MY_IP=$(hostname -i)" img

 --------------------------------------------------------------------------------------------------
 Part 3: Set up server on local machine and client in packge from step 1.
 The client will send info to the server, without the users knowledge
 --------------------------------------------------------------------------------------------------------------------
 - In the first shell, and create a file named server.py with the code from the "misc_1.txt" file (found in the abandoned-dep folder).
-NOTE: The host ip here must be set to the IP of your local machine

 - In the first shell, in password.py of the password repo, add the code from "misc_2.txt" (found in the abandoned-dep folder).
-NOTE: Add the import statement at the top.
+NOTE: Add the import statements at the top.
 Add the rest of  the code after the while loop but before the return statement, with proper indentation of course.
-Also, the host ip here, like in misc_1, must be set to the IP of your local machine.

-- NOTE: If the client or server give you any issues with connecting in part 4 below, try the following changes:
-    - For server.py, change the host to an empty string ''
-    - For password.py, change the host to '0.0.0.0'

 - Add, commit, and push this code to the "password" repo you created